MENU

 SEARCH

-Maria Palozola shows how to deal with the different types of sand you will encounter in bunkers covering soft fluffy sand through to hard or wet packed sand.
+Maria Palozola demonstrates how to play from bunkers with soft fluffy sand through to hard or wet packed sand.

 Most golfers, even if they are creatures of habit and never venture away from their home course, need to learn to hit from varying sand texture.
 At some point the sand will get wet, making it more firm than it usually is when it’s dry.
 Whether you play on coarse river sand or light, fluffy beach sand, chances are you will not always play from identical texture and have to deal with the sand texture changing even from hole to hole on some courses!